KalAbaddon/listd.k13.app/user/pages/06.FA-18C/cold start/checklist.md

     -   step: 18.
 While holding up the FCS BIT switch [Y] on the right wall, press the FCS OSB on the BIT / FCS page at the same time.
     -   step: 19.
 Four down test.
         details: Cycle / test the refueling probe, speed brake, launch bar, arrestor hook, pitot heat, and set flaps to HALF.
 (LEFT CONSOLE, THROTTLES, LEFT QUARTER PANEL, RIGHT QUARTER PANEL, and RIGHT CONSOLE)
     -   step: 20.
 Left mouse click on the hand brake to release it.
-        details:
     -   step: 21.
 Set your BINGO fuel level (minimum fuel to return home)
         details: done by pressing the up and down arrows on the IFEI.
 (LEFT INSTRUMENT PANEL)
     -   step: 22.
 Set the Standby Barometric Altimeter to airfield elevation.